SilkeHusse/Re-Evaluating-Bias/README.md

 ### CEAT
 create folder 'raw_data' to save all 12 bz2 files containing reddit comment from 2014 create folders 'dict_files' & 'data_files' if you run comment_* python code scripts
-end results are in data_files or can be directly downloaded from kaggle dataset (LINK HERE, make dataset public) --> insert here description of generation process includ. structure of files.
+(comment_sample_single other version with non proportionate sampling can be found on kaggle (LINK HERE)) end results are in data_files or can be directly downloaded from kaggle dataset (LINK HERE, make dataset public) --> raw and end files
+--> insert here description of generation process includ. structure of files.